Brit Chalutzim Dati'im

 Translation: The Alliance of Religious Pioneers

-Used by kind permission of the Klausner family
+Photograph: Edith Hepner, with kind permission from the Klausner family

-The 'journey' I have been on since that mind-blowing moment so many years ago has involved further surprises, beneficial 'happenings' and the great privilege of meeting many people who were involved with the Jewish Orthodox, Socialist group who owned and ran the farm across the fields - Bachad, the Alliance of Religious Pioneers (Brit Chalutzim Dati'im is the full name in Hebrew).
+My 'journey' since that mind-blowing moment so many years ago has involved many further beneficial 'happenings' and the great privilege of meeting many people who were involved in this training farm - owned by the Jewish Orthodox organisation, Bachad, (Brit Chalutzim Dati'im is the full name in Hebrew, which translates to The Alliance of Religious Pioneers).

-The Orthodox Jewish pioneering youth movement, Brit Chalutzim Dati'i'm, (usually known by its short title, Bachad), was formally inaugurated in 1928 in Germany.
-The idea of 'chalutziut' (pioneering) had begun decades earlier amongst secular youth movements and the idea of chalutzic 'hachsharah' was to equip young Jewish men and women with skills in agriculture or artisan crafts which would gain them entry to Palestine - then under the British Mandate.
+The Orthodox Jewish pioneering youth movement, Brit Chalutzim Dati'i'm, (usually known by its acronym short title, Bachad), was formally inaugurated in Germany in 1928.
+The idea of 'chalutziut' (pioneering) had begun decades earlier amongst secular youth movements in Russia and Eastern Europe - the idea being to equip young Jewish men and women with skills in agriculture or artisan crafts (hachsharah - preparation) which would help gain them entry to Palestine - then under the British Mandate.

 The first pioneers to make Aliyah from Rodges arrived in Palestine in 1929.
-They named their new kvutzah Rodges, after their place of origin in Germany - and kept very close contact, often sending shlichim (emissiaries) back to Germany to mentor the younger members, preparing them for the very much harsher conditions they would encounter in Eretz Israel.
+They named their new kibbutz-type community 'Rodges', after their place of origin in Germany and kept very close contact, often sending shlichim (emissiaries) back to Germany to mentor the younger members.
+This would provide them with first-hand information regarding the very much harsher conditions they would encounter in Eretz Israel.

 Chaverim at Kibbutz Rodges, c.
 1929